Jkatzeff/Datalitics/README.md

 4. open your browser and go to localhost:3000

 ## Current visualizations
+* Multi Country comparison - This visualization has three countries on the same project and bound to a time inclusive dataset.
 * California - force layout visualization of demographics county by county
 * World - timescale heat map of population changes county by county
 * USA - timescale of mass shootings